Will Heat from Cooking Kill Coronavirus?

 Get the facts on heat, cooking and coronavirus.

-In these uncertain times, many of us in the U.S. are advised to quarantine at home and practice social distancing.
+In these uncertain times, many of us in the U.S. are advised to stay home when they can and practice social distancing.
 Among other things, this means more time at home, which can lead to more time to experiment in the kitchen.
 It is always important to be sure your food is safe to eat, and especially so now given the coronavirus outbreak.
 Many people are curious about whether cooking foods at a certain temperature can kill the coronavirus and minimize risk of contracting COVID-19, so we took a deep dive into the evidence to find an answer.

 So, can cooking foods kill any potential coronavirus contamination in the food?
 Short answer: yes.
 As with many viruses, a sustained temperature of 158°F (70°C) or higher should kill the coronavirus.
 Most standard cooking methods, like sautéing over medium heat, will get you to this temperature, and even a slow-cooker on a low-heat setting brings food to 209°F by the time it's finished cooking.
 The FDA has not heard of any reported cases of coronavirus from food, but emphasizes that it's still important to thoroughly wash your hands often and safely handle foods to prevent cross-contamination (between things like raw meat and uncooked veggies), foodborne illness and the coronavirus.